Privacy Reasoning in Ambiguous Contexts: Camber: A Context Disambiguation Framework

 \paragraph{Identifying assumptions.} Building on extensive research into LLM reasoning~\cite{geva2021aristotle,sprague2023musr,yuchen2025zebralogic,jacovi2024chain} and factors influencing their outputs, we seek to understand appropriateness decisions of LLMs by prompting them to provide concise reasoning alongside each yes/no decision (our prompts can be found in Appendix~\ref{app:promptvariants}).
 Although elicited reasoning may not perfectly represent internal processes for models, it offers valuable insights into their decision-making~\cite{chen2025reasoning}.
 This reasoning elicitation step yielded performance comparable to that of models not providing explicit reasoning (P=83.5\%, R=74.4\%, and $F_1$=78.7\% for PrivacyLens+, and P=97.6\%, R=75.9\%, and $F_1$=85.4\% for ConfAIde+).

-To understand model reasoning and identify implicit assumptions, two researchers analyzed 40 outputs for \privacylensplus (10 per category: TPs, TNs, FPs, FNs) and 21 outputs for \confaideplus (7 each for TPs, TNs, FNs; excluding FPs due to insufficient samples).
+To understand model reasoning and identify implicit assumptions, two authors analyzed 40 outputs for \privacylensplus (10 per category: TPs, TNs, FPs, FNs) and 21 outputs for \confaideplus (7 each for TPs, TNs, FNs; FPs were excluded due to insufficient samples).
 They examined the prompts and reasoning for those examples---blind to ground-truth labels and LLM judgments---to identify assumptions and develop the nine codes shown in Table~\ref{tab:code-counts}.
-Subsequently, using this established codebook, the same two researchers independently coded a larger, stratified random sample of 120 \privacylensplus examples (30 per category) and 50 \confaideplus examples (15 TPs, TNs, FNs, and 5 FPs).
+Subsequently, using this established codebook, the same two authors independently coded a larger, stratified random sample of 120 \privacylensplus examples (30 per category) and 50 \confaideplus examples (15 TPs, TNs, FNs, and 5 FPs).
 Disagreement was resolved through discussion to achieve consensus~\cite{cascio2019team}.
 Table~\ref{tab:code-counts} presents the resulting code occurrences across datasets.

 \paragraph{Expansion procedure.}